Amendments No. 1 to 4, inclusive, may be discussed together.

 (b) he or she, or a person acting on his or her behalf, has complied with this section and any regulations made under section 5.".

 I have already outlined the reasons I have proposed these amendments.
-Nobody is disagreeing with the rationale for it.
+Nobody is disagreeing with the rationale for this.
 This is my attempt to save the State a few shillings from what would be a very expensive reimbursement scheme.
 I want to hear from the Minister for Health with regard to the legal advice and the reasons it was done.
 I am not accusing anyone of acting in bad faith and I do not believe anyone has done so, but a very firm and clear commitment was given to people in the North.
 It was very much welcomed by them but they are adults.
 They just want to hear the reasons that may not be possible or the pathway that may exist to eventually get there.

 Regarding the exact mechanism by which this will work, citizens in Northern Ireland will not have one of these cards.